MooersLab/jupyterlabcctbxsnips/Citation.md

 To find the appropriate citation(s), you will have to dig around in the source code of the modules that you used.
 Numerous of papers have been published about specific modules in cctbx.

-For examole, you use iotbx.cif in your work, please cite:
+For example, if you use iotbx.cif in your work, please cite:

 R. J. Gildea, L. J. Bourhis, O. V. Dolomanov, R. W. Grosse-Kunstleve, H. Puschmann, P. D. Adams and J. A. K. Howard: iotbx.cif: a comprehensive CIF toolbox.
 J. Appl.
 Cryst.
 (2011).
 44, 1259-1263.